chrispy67/cgen2gmx/README.md

 4. **Use the cgen2gmx.py script**

    Generate an output file that contains unique entries-new entries to be added to the existing .itp file that will not clash with existing entries-with specified units and column order for CHARMM forcefields for GROMACS.
-   From the directory containing `cgen2gmx.py`:
+   From the directory containing `cgen2gmx.py` if repo is cloned:
    > python cgen2gmx.py --itp demo/ffbonded-36m_jul2022.itp --cgen demo/CGEN_OUTPUT/CRO_ex.str --output cgen2gmx_DEMO.dat --kJ

+   **if installed via pip, `cgen2gmx` allows you to interact with the module anywhere.
+Enter `cgen2gmx --help` for more information.**

    This command takes in a current, unmodified `ffbonded.itp` file, searches for duplicates found in a raw CGenFF output file, and outputs unique entries in the proper order and units for GROMACS simulations (kJ and nm).

    > python cgen2gmx.py --itp demo/ffbonded-36m_jul2022.itp --cgen demo/CGEN_OUTPUT/CRO_ex.str --output cgen2gmx_DEMO.dat

    This command does the exact same thing as the previous one, but leaves the units as-is from CGenFF (kcal and Å).
 This should add flexibility in case this script needs to be adapted for other MD engines.
 However, the header column order is hardcoded and fixed to follow the format present in CHARMM forcefields.